dirigible-ai/dirigible-node/README.md

   version: '1.2.3'
 });

-// Add more metadata later
+// Add more metadata later in your workflow addGlobalMetadata({
-addGlobalMetadata({
   deploymentRegion: 'us-west'
 });
 ```

-### 6. Making sure logs are sent
+## Making sure logs are sent

 This should be automatic but when running scripts or processes that exit quickly, you can flush logs before exiting: